 6) Letters of support from collaborating investigators

-Proposal Review: The Review Committee is comprised of nationally recognized obesity experts, as well as Minnesota Obesity Center Participating Investigators.
+Proposal Review: The Review Committee is comprised of nationally recognized nutrition and obesity experts, as well as Minnesota Obesity Center Participating Investigators.
 The NIH scoring scale will be utilized as outlined:

 1.0 - 1.5 Outstanding